 Application Deadline: January 19

 The APIA Scholarship Program is for students with a heritage in countries, territories, or lands in Asia or the Pacific Islands.
 The scholarship program is also focused on supporting students who live at or below the poverty line and/or who are first generation college students.
 Strong applicants will show evidence of community service and leadership.

 Application Deadline: Varies

-This scholarship is for Florida residents who also plan on attending college in Florida.
-If they are eligible, the college they choose to attend will be responsible for awarding and distributing the scholarship.
+This scholarship is for Florida residents who plan on attending college in Florida and whose parents have not earned a bachelor’s degree or higher.
+The college an applicant chooses to attend will determine their eligibility and will also be responsible for awarding and distributing the scholarship.

 Fontana Transport Inc. Scholars Program

 Application Deadline: March 14